 Oppositional Defiant Disorder

-A child's problems start around 8 years old.
+A child's problems start at around 8 years old.
 They tend to get worse as time goes on.

 Children with ODD often: